daniel-sudz/UWB-Hackathon/README.md

 ## Control Flow

-Step 1: A user downloads our app <br>
+1) ✅ A user downloads our app <br>
-Step 2: A user takes pictures from their phone <br>
+2) ✅ A user takes pictures from their phone <br>
-Step 3: A user imports images from our app <br>
+3) ✅ A user imports images into our app <br>
-Step 4: A user draws bounding boxes through the app <br>
+4) ✅ A user draws bounding boxes through the app <br>
-Step 5: A user selects to export their labeled data <br>
+5) ✅ A user selects to export their labeled data <br>
-Step 6: The user data is send to a firebase cloud function <br>
+6) ✅ The user data is send to a firebase cloud function <br>
-Step 7: The firebase cloud function forwards image data to firebase storage buckets<br>
+7) ✅ The firebase cloud function forwards image data to firebase storage buckets <br>
-Step 7: The firebase cloud function assembles an auto-ML formatted CSV file with references to the bucket and data<br>
+8) ✅ The firebase cloud function assembles an auto-ML formatted CSV file with references to the bucket and data<br>
-Step 8: The firebase cloud function returns the csv file to the user <br>
+9) ✅ The firebase cloud function returns the csv file to the user <br>
-Step 8: The user can drag and drop the csv file to their autoML console which will begin traning :) <br>
+10) ✅ The user can drag and drop the csv file to their autoML console which will begin traning <br>

 The data stored in the storage bucket has public read acesss avaliable so the user will be able to import the csv file for as long as the data remains in the cloud bucket.